haarsha13/mtf_batch/README.md

 ## Notes

 - If no slant edges are found, the runner falls back to analyzing the **full image center**.
-- Figures are disabled by setting `WRITE_FIGURES = False` in config.
-- You can limit patches for debugging by setting `MAX_PATCHES = 12`.
-- `FRACTION` can be adjusted to report MTF20, MTF50, etc.
+- In summary of the runner options, you can change the values and inputs of many things to analyze the patches in the desired way (fraction, beta, etc).
+- You can choose to only run the hypertarget without the MTF.
+- You can choose to run the hypertarget and MTF without plotting.
+- You can choose to only run the MTF without the hypertarget, using an existing csv with the same data.
+- You must have the images in the format listed above in the Workflow section step 0.